Twinklebear/tray/README.md

 tray - A Toy Ray Tracer
 ===
-tray was initially written for the ray tracing course at the University of Utah but has continued development as a side project.
-To follow tray from its humble beginnings you can browse my [projects page](http://www.willusher.io/courses/cs6620/) for the course.
-A lot of the design of the renderer and its modularity is based off of the techniques discussed in [Physically Based Rendering](http://pbrt.org/) so some details may feel quite familiar if you've worked through the book (and if you haven't, you should!).
+tray is a toy physically based ray tracer built off of the techniques discussed in [Physically Based Rendering](http://pbrt.org/).
+It currently has support for path tracing, bidirectional path tracing, photon mapping and can describe materials with physically based microfacet models and measured data although support for more features is planned.

 Building
 ---
 A compliant C++14 compiler is required, or at least one that implements just the C++11/14 features I use (I don't have a list of required features though).
-GCC 4.9.x+ or Clang 3.4+ should definitely work, I haven't yet tested on the VS2015 CTP but I'll update this note when I do.
+GCC 4.9+ or Clang 3.4+ should definitely work, I haven't yet tested on the VS2015 CTP but I'll update this note when I do.

 The project should build easily with CMake and if you aren't building the live previewer will download the minimal dependencies it requires.
 I also *strongly* recommend compiling in release mode to avoid the ray tracer being incredibly slow.